leungjch/visoeis/README.md

 Most of the sequences look like linear, logarithmic, or exponential functions, but every now and then you'll get something exotic looking!

-Each sequence entry in OEIS does have a "graph" feature, but I found that it's rather slow and is a raster image.
+Each sequence entry in OEIS does have a "graph" feature, but I found that it loads rather slowly, and it generates a raster image.
+Visoeis lets you find interesting sequences instantly.

 A simple weekend project built with React.